AdobeDocs/commerce-operations.pt-BR/help/_includes/templated/reference/cli/commerce.md

 ### `cmd`

-Um comando para executar no ambiente.
+Um comando a ser executado no ambiente.

 - Padrão: `[]`